Quent42340/Eplith/README.md

-# BrainFuck Advanced Interpreter
+# WordSphere Interpreter
 ## By Quent42340

-* BFAI is a new language inspired of BrainFuck.
-It's easier to use and to understand.
+* WordSphere is a new language fast and simple, easy to use and to understand.
-* Please see the [wiki](https://github.com/Quent42340/BFAI/wiki) for documentation.
+* Please see the [wiki](https://github.com/Quent42340/WordSphere/wiki) for documentation.